Public Involvement Program/CSS

 A stakeholder is anyone who could be affected by the project and has a stake in its outcome.
 Stakeholders are identified as all residents of the study area, users of the facility, and those interested parties who can directly affect the outcome of a planning process.A Stakeholder Involvement Plan (SIP) was prepared for this project and was used as a blueprint that defined the methods and tools to educate and engage all stakeholders in the decision-making process for this project.

-View a larger version of the Project Working Group Structure [pdf / 222 kb]
+View a larger version of the Project Working Group Structure [pdf / 110 kb]